FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ## Your Weekly Dose of ROS

-We are not quite finished with the lab last week.
+We are not quite finished with the lab from last week.

 As I mention, ROS is managed through packages.
-We have this crazy file structure that looks like a python package but haven't really make a package.
+We have this crazy file structure that looks like a python package but haven't really made a package.
 In the last bit of today's lab, let's actually build our package.

 Go back to the construct website and log in to your previous Rosject.